 In terms of digital signatures, a legal distinction is made between simple, advanced and qualified signatures (legally equivalent to handwritten signatures).
 The legal framework is regulated EU-wide in the eIDAS regulation and implemented in the various national legislations. sproof sign supports both advanced and qualified signatures.

-According to the eIDAS Regulation, a qualified digital signature is legally equivalent to a handwritten signature.
-However, the signature must be executed by means of a qualified signature creation device and a 2-factor authentication and must also include the name of the signatory.
-The qualified digital signature requires a unique identification of the person with an ID.
+According to the eIDAS Regulation, a qualified electronic signature is legally equivalent to a handwritten signature.
+However, the signature must be executed using 2-factor authentication and must also state the name of the signatory.
+The qualified digital signature requires a one-time identification of the person with an ID.